hanyulo/phi-psy-psy/never-split-the-difference/chapter-3/dont-feel-the-pain-label-it.md

 * example
     * context: found-raiser v.s potential fastidious donor.
 The donor keep rejecting presented project to donate
     * label
-        * label fear of C's money being used inappropriated
+        * label fear of C's money being used inappropriately
             * FR: "I'm sensing some hesitation with these project."
             * C: "I wan my gift to directly support programming for Girl Scouts and not anything else."
         * Label: the presence of donor is driven by very specific memories of being a little Girl Scout and how it changed her life.